 servant of the kings Phillip II and Charles II.

 I keep in my mind, as one of the most precious scenes of my vagabond life, having passed by so many rooms covered in tapestry and adorned with marvels, until reaching His Majesty’s lower chamber, the office room, where the painting left me speechless for quite a while.
-Oh, don Nicolasito, it is as though I was watching it right now, with that light emanating from the Infanta’s face and dress, and that bow of the Meninas, and on one side the painter, and on the other side Mari Bárbola, stout, robust, ugly, and your worship, so elegant, so delicate, so petite, your foot cheerfully placed on the back of a mastiff!
-Twenty years of dearth and relocating have passed since then, and none of it have I lost.
+Oh, don Nicolasito, it is as though I were regarding it right now, with that light emanating from the Infanta’s face and dress, and that bow of the Meninas, and on one side the painter, and on the other side Mari Bárbola, stout, robust, ugly, and your worship, so elegant, so delicate, so petite, your foot cheerfully placed on the back of a mastiff!
+Twenty years of dearth and relocating have passed since then and none of it have I lost.

-Having outlined this exordium, I shall tell your worship don Nicolasito that my means of procuring daily sustenance, which I share with the aforementioned student, consists for now in the humble trade of goliard, that is, we go early in the morning to the convents of San Francisco and Santo Domingo and to the Company, both of us equipped with bowls, in search of the soup serving granted by the Fathers’ charity, with more water than other ingredients, to those who ask by the love of God and the Virgin.
+Having outlined this exordium, I shall tell your worship don Nicolasito that my means of procuring daily sustenance, which I share with the aforementioned student, consists for now in the humble trade of goliard, that is, going early in the morning to the convents of San Francisco and Santo Domingo and to the Company, both of us equipped with bowls, in search of the soup serving granted by the Fathers’ charity, more abundant in water than in other ingredients, to those who ask for the love of God and the Virgin.
 This year the serving has been reduced, for your worship surely knows that the Divine Majesty is testing our patience with a terrible drought due to lack of rain.
-Every now and then we alternate the conventual ration, insufficient for the demands of a restless stomach, with other honestly procured assistance.
+Every now and then we alternate the conventual ration, insufficient for the demands of a restless stomach, with some other honestly procured assistance.
 Thus, for instance, we guide the scant travellers through the city, taking them to the best pulperias, or work as postmen for gentlemen and ladies, when they are in need of especially discreet messengers.

-His Honour don Agustín had received letters from the Court and in a whisper communicated to his doleful guests the news that, according to revelations made by a demon to Fray Antonio Álvarez de Argüelles, Dominican of the convent of Cangas and famous conjurer, His Majesty has been afflicted since the age of fourteen years by a spell cast upon a cup of chocolate, in which were dissolved among other ingredients I dare not cite, the brains of a man who perished in a bad death.
+His Honour don Agustín had received letters from the Court and in a whisper communicated to his doleful guests the news that, according to revelations made by a demon to Fray Antonio Álvarez de Argüelles, Dominican of the convent of Cangas and famed conjuror, His Majesty has been afflicted since the age of fourteen years by a spell cast upon a cup of chocolate, in which were dissolved, among other ingredients I dare not cite, the brains of a man who perished in a bad death.
 You may well imagine, mister Pertusato, how the silver pots and jugs trembled in our hands when we heard such appalling details, and even more when we got to know that, by referral of the informant devil himself, it was all due to the ambition of Queen Mother doña Mariana of Austria, may she be in Heaven.

-Its aim is to communicate your worship, mister Chamber Assistant, a formula applied by Sebastián Milagros in severe cases, the virtues of which have been infallible to date.
-It consists of a cooking of palm, rosemary and olive toasted in a clay pot, with which the bewitched’s bedroom is to be perfumed, sprinkling the corners with holy water too.
+Its aim is to communicate your worship, Lord Chamber Assistant, a formula applied by Sebastián Milagros in serious cases, the virtues of which have been infallible to date.
+It consists in a cooking of palm, rosemary and olive toasted in a clay pot, with which the bewitched’s bedroom is to be perfumed, sprinkling the corners with holy water too.
 He who performs the exorcism shall don a cloak and flutter with it, as if frightening something away, in the direction of the door.
 Therein must be previously buried a black cuí, with pins stuck into it.
 Perhaps your worship ignores that the cuí or cuy is a guinea pig found in warm regions.